riffm/mint/README.rst

 python expressions
 ------------------

-Of course, template engine with out possibility to insert python expressions is unusable.
+Of course, template engine without possibility to insert python expressions is unusable.
 So in **mint** you can do this with syntax similar to ``jinja2`` or ``django``::

     @html